cepylka/exoplanets-system-architecture-MT/README.md

 It will write a new file `triples_MR.pkl` in the `data` folder.
 The file consists now data for three adjacent planets in the system as one row in the pandas data frame.

-For analyses of similarity in parameters of adjacent planet triples, and how theses similarity trends depend on stellar parameters you can use the following script: `P_adjacent_planets.py`.
+For analyses of similarity in parameters of adjacent planet triples, and for assessing how these similarity trends depend on stellar parameters, you can use the following script: `P_adjacent_planets.py`.

 ``` sh
 $ python ./P_adjacent_planets.py
 ```

-Analogously with the script for masses, radii and densities (`MRD_adjacent_planets.py`), the `P_adjacent_planets.py` script calculates R- and P-values and output to stdout, creates general plots for period ratios, and for two populations: P<sub>i+1</sub>/P<sub>i</sub> for the inner planet in the pair of adjacent planets, P<sub>i+2</sub>/P<sub>i+1</sub>  for the outer planet in this pair, where P is the orbital period.
+Analogously with the script for masses, radii and densities (`MRD_adjacent_planets.py`), the `P_adjacent_planets.py` script calculates R- and P-values and output to stdout, creates general plots for period ratios, and for two populations: P<sub>i+1</sub>/P<sub>i</sub> for the inner planet pair of adjacent planets, P<sub>i+2</sub>/P<sub>i+1</sub>  for the outer planet pair, where P is the orbital period and i=1,2,3 for first, second and third planet in the system by ascending of their semi-major axis.
+Note, that one system can produce multiple triples, if it has more that 3 planets with well-defined parameters.

 Second, the script calculates the Pearson coefficient distributions from random uniform simulations from error intervals (10<sup>5</sup> attempts), and plots figures of R- and P-values distributions, the normal distribution function fitting along with the mean and median coefficient values and the standard deviation $\sigma$ value.